AlexBaranovIT/Reservation-Telegram-bot/README.md

-# This is Telegram bot for reservation.
+# AI-powered Telegram reservation bot

+• Async Python
+• SQLite
+• Telegram API
+• Scheduling Engine
 ## I made it to help people book the tennis court, but you can change it.
 ## Install all packages from the file requirements.txt
 ## You need to download file arial.ttf from internet to use it.